 1. Get early verification of your idea right away.
 There is no excuse for NOT asking potential customers and experts from the startup world for feedback literally the day after you have spelt out your idea for the first time.

 2. Create as much as you can without spending money.
 There is no excuse for NOT getting knowledgeable enough about software and tools to build something from your living room; something that costs time and creativity but little money.
 And that enables you to build first relationships with and get data from customers.

 3. Particularly if you’re in the B2C field: don’t overestimate your customer’s readiness to “explore”, “discover”, and “engage”.
 Always consider that when it comes down to it, the large majority of consumers wants everything effortless and on a silver plate.
 I know I do :).

 5. What do you predict for the Berlin startup ecosystem in the near future?
 What are your plans, what will you focus on?

 I believe that Berlin can become the heart of the digital economy in Europe.
-In the mid-1800s, industrialization more than anything needed coal.
-That’s how the Ruhrgebiet became Europe’s industrial powerhouse, the region stood on billions of tons of that stuff.
-Today, digitalization needs talent, experience in working with data, and a global influx of material and immaterial resources.
+In the mid-1800s, industrialisation more than anything needed coal.
+That’s how the Ruhrgebiet became Europe’s industrial powerhouse; the region stood on billions of tons of that stuff.
+Today, digitalisation needs talent, experience in working with data, and a global influx of material and immaterial resources.
 And this time, it’s Berlin that stands on billions of tons of that stuff!
-Me, I’ll help putting it to good use.
+Me, I’ll help to put it to good use.

 Thank you for your insights Christoph, we wish you the best of luck in your future endeavours!